Multistage Hierarchical Capture-Recapture Models: Multistage Computing for Spatial Capture-Recapture

 for $i=1,\ldots,n,n+1,\ldots,M$ and where $z_i\sim \text{Bern}(\psi)$ are binary variables indicating population membership as before.
 Using PX-DA, the observed data are augmented with all-zero capture histories such that $y_{i,l}=0$ for $i=n+1,\ldots,M$ and $l=1,\ldots,L$.
 In SCR, heterogeneity in detection/capture probability is often characterized as a function of the distance between (unknown) individual-based activity centers $\mathbf{s}_i$ and the (known) trap locations $\mathbf{x}_l$.
 For example, we can use a logit link function such that

-where we treat $\mathbf{s}_i$ as random effects with distribution $\mathbf{s}_i\sim [\mathbf{s}_i]$.
-We note that alternative link functions (e.g., `cloglog') are also popular in SCR models \citep[e.g.,][ch.
-27]{hooten2019bringing}.
-In many cases, the distribution $[\mathbf{s}_i]$ serves as a prior and is specified as a bivariate uniform distribution, which implies a complete spatial random point process for $\mathbf{s}_i$ before the data are observed.
-Various approaches have been proposed to generalize the conditional model for $\mathbf{s}_i$ such as allowing it to be a heterogeneous spatial point process \citep[e.g.,][]{sutherland2015modelling}.
+where we treat $\mathbf{s}_i$ as random effects with distribution $\mathbf{s}_i\sim [\mathbf{s}]$.
+We note that alternative link functions (e.g., `cloglog') are also popular in SCR models \citep[e.g.,][]{royle2008hierarchical,hooten2019bringing}.
+In many cases, the distribution $[\mathbf{s}]$ serves as a prior and is specified as a bivariate uniform distribution over the study area, which implies a complete spatial random point process for $\mathbf{s}_i$ before the data are observed.
+Various approaches have been proposed to generalize the model for $\mathbf{s}_i$ such as allowing it to be a heterogeneous spatial point process \citep[e.g.,][]{sutherland2015modelling}.